Dublin landmarks

 The Kildare Revolt

-After a fire in 1684, Sir William Robinson designed the courtyards as they stand today.
-On the first floor, on the south side of the Upper Court, are the state rooms, which include St Patrick's Hall.
-The viceroys of England lived there.
+After a fire in 1684, Sir William Robinson designed the courtyards as they exist today.
+On the first floor on the south side of the Upper Court are the state rooms, which also include St. Patrick's Hall.
+This is where the Viceroys of England lived.

 Christ Church Cathedral – one of Dublin's Anglican landmarks